RahulVadhyar/Chronos/README.md

 [TOC]

 [![Build](https://github.com/RahulVadhyar/Chronos/actions/workflows/buildAndTest.yml/badge.svg?branch=master)](https://github.com/RahulVadhyar/Chronos/actions/workflows/buildAndTest.yml)
 [![Documentation](https://github.com/RahulVadhyar/Chronos/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/RahulVadhyar/Chronos/actions/workflows/pages/pages-build-deployment)

-A advanced 2D rendering and animation engine written in C++ and using the Vulkan graphics rendering API.
+An advanced 2D rendering and animation engine written in C++ and using the Vulkan graphics rendering API.
 Supports many advanced features and is performant, hackable and flexbile that can cater to a wide range of needs, including simple 2D game development.
+It comes with an editor for fast prototyping and easy use.

 **Please Note** : This project is currently under development and is not stable yet.
 All features are not final.

 ## Cloning:
-***Make sure to clone this repo recursively.***
+### Make sure to clone this repo recursively. ###

 There are other submodule dependencies that need to be cloned to compile this.
 ```bash